sebhz/fractals/attractors/python/docker/README.basic.md

 Containers are in fashion these days, so let's follow the hype !

 ## Build the basic container to generate one attractor each day
-This will create the attractor generator docker image, installing a crontab to generate one attractor each day.
+This will create the attractor generator docker image.
+By default one attractor will be generated each day at midnight (`run.sh 00:00:00`).

 ```
 % cd docker